Call This Sunday to Get $35 OFF

 Even if you don’t see mold, you’ll likely smell it.
 A closet should smell like clean laundry, NOT a damp basement.
 If you notice a musty odor, then chances are there’s moisture in your closet.
 And if that moisture has been there for a while, then you’re likely hosting some mold.

 The problem can spread before you even notice it, and addressing the source of moisture and repairing or replacing damaged materials is an urgent matter.
-Companies like Mr. Handyman offer emergency closet repair in Garland for these reasons.
+Companies like Mr. Handyman of Dallas offer emergency closet repair in Garland for these reasons.

 Frankly, there’s plenty of reason to upgrade to a better closet.
 Sometimes, the biggest problem with a closet isn’t what’s broken; it’s that it’s not working for your needs anymore.

-Whether you need a minor repair or a complete closet makeover, the team at Mr. Handyman is here to help.
+Whether you need a minor repair or a complete closet makeover, the team at Mr. Handyman of Dallas is here to help.
 Plus, our uniformed handyman team is regularly trained, and we are not limited to shelves and rails.
 Our pros can handle painting, trimmings, and more.

 Read More